-While inverting, the DC: A (Amps) display shows the battery current used by the inverter.
-If you are charging, the DC A (amps) display shows the amount of current delivered to the batteries.
-The accuracy of this display below 1 amp AC (\sim 10 amps DC @ 12VDC) is not detected.
-When the current into or out of the batteries is greater than 1 amp AC, the display accuracy is \pm 20%.
+While inverting, the DC: A (Amps) displays a negative number to show the battery current used by the inverter.
+If you are charging, the DC A (amps) displays a positive number to show the amount of current delivered to the batteries.
+The accuracy of this display below 1 amp AC ( $\sim$ 10 amps DC @ 12VDC) is not detected.
+When the current into or out of the batteries is greater than 1 amp AC, the display accuracy is $\pm$ 20%.